This week on WhiskyReviews.net, I look towards Speyside and explore one of the most famous single malts in the world…

-The story of Glenfiddich begins with William Grant, a local man with a dream of owning his own distillery.
-This dream became reality when, aided by his nine children and a single stone mason, he built Glenfiddich and watched as the spirit first ran from the stills on Christmas day of 1887.
-The distillery, and the whisky it produces, remains under the ownership of Wm.
-Grant & Sons today.
+The story of Glenfiddich begins with William Grant, a local man who dreamed of owning his own distillery.
+Grant’s dream became a reality after he bought land near Dufftown and began building what would become Glenfiddich.
+New make spirit flowed from the Pot Stills for the first time on Christmas day of 1887 and today, 127 years later, the distillery remains under the ownership of Wm.
+Grant & Sons.

-Glenfiddich has played no small part in shaping the modern whisky industry.
+Glenfiddich has played no small part in shaping the whisky industry.
 The 1960’s and 70’s saw the distillery set off in bold new directions, many of which we now accept as normal practice.
-Back in those days the blend was king and no-one would have dreamed of marketing a single malt brand but that’s exactly what Glenfiddich did, advertising as a premium product and packaging their unique bottle design in gift tubes.
-They even built a visitor centre at the distillery, one of the first to do so.
+Back in the days when the blend was king, Grant’s began to market Glenfiddich single malt as a premium product in it’s own right.
+Bottles were packaged in unique gift tubes and as interest in the product grew, a visitor centre was opened at the distillery, perhaps the first site to do so.

-I’m reviewing the Glenfiddich 15 year old, which is dubbed ‘The Solera Vat’.
-This is in reference to a unique quirk of the production process for this particular dram.
-The whisky is produced as normal and then matured for a full 15 years in a mixture of oak casks… some virgin oak, some ex-bourbon and some ex-sherry.
-When the barrels have reached 15 years they are emptied into a specially designed Vat constructed from Oregon pine where they are left to marry.
-When it is deemed ready, the Vat will be drained for bottling but crucially, will never be completely emptied.
-When the Vat is partially emptied, a fresh batch of casks will then be added and the process repeated.
-This system takes inspiration from the Sherry Bodega’s of Southern Spain and helps to achieve consistency of flavour from batch to batch.
+The Glenfiddich 15 year old is dubbed ‘The Solera Vat’ in reference to a rather unique quirk in the production process.
+Spirit is matured in a variety of oak casks… some virgin oak, some ex-bourbon and some ex-sherry.
+When the barrels have reached 15 years of age, they are emptied into a Vat, constructed from Oregon pine, where they are left to marry together.
+When the malt is deemed ready, the Vat will be partially drained but crucially, never emptied.
+With each fresh bottling, a new batch of casks are added to the vat and so on.
+It is a system which takes inspiration from the Sherry Bodega’s of Spain and helps to achieve a consistency of flavour from batch to batch.

 Value for money: Generally sells for around £35 / £40.
-For a 15 year old with this much flavour that’s not bad at all.
+Not bad for a 15 year old malt and there’s decent flavour on offer.

 Total: 41 / 50